pyKurucz: A Pure Python Reimplementation of Kurucz ATLAS12 and SYNTHE for Stellar Spectrum Synthesis: Research impact statement

 \section{Research impact statement}

-pyKurucz has been validated against the original Fortran SYNTHE across 100 randomly drawn atmosphere models spanning a wide range of effective temperatures ($T_{\text{eff}}$ from 2500 to 44000\,K), surface gravities ($\log g$ from $-1$ to 5), and metallicities ([Fe/H] from $-2.5$ to $+0.5$), including cool giants, metal-poor dwarfs, and hot O-type stars.
-Five representative models are included with the package (Figures~\ref{fig:cool_giant}--\ref{fig:o_star}), each showing median fractional deviation below 0.002\% and 99th-percentile deviation below 0.2\% compared to the Fortran reference.
-Agreement at this level --- well below the systematic uncertainties introduced by choice of model atmosphere, line list completeness, or non-LTE effects --- establishes pyKurucz as a drop-in replacement for the Fortran code.
+pyKurucz has been validated end-to-end against the Fortran ATLAS12 $+$ SYNTHE pipeline.
+To isolate engine-implementation differences from initial-condition differences, both pipelines are launched from the \emph{same} Kurucz grid-warmstart \texttt{.atm}, with the same microturbulent velocity, and \texttt{atlas\_py} is run for the same 30 outer iterations as the Fortran ATLAS12 deck.
+Five representative comparisons spanning $T_{\rm eff} = 2500$--$44000$\,K are included with the package (Figures~\ref{fig:cool_giant}--\ref{fig:o_star}).
+Across all five, the median normalized-flux deviation stays below 0.005\%, with 99th-percentile deviations below 0.3\% and sub-1\% maxima --- essentially the same level as the synthe-only validation against Fortran SYNTHE on a fixed atmosphere, which establishes that \texttt{atlas\_py} and \texttt{synthe\_py} reproduce Fortran ATLAS12 $+$ SYNTHE end-to-end at the level of numerical noise on these representative test cases.

+The user-facing default flow in \texttt{pykurucz.py} uses the kurucz-a1 neural emulator \citep{li2025} for the warm-start, which is fast and supports arbitrary off-grid abundance patterns; the resulting spectra agree with Fortran to within a few tenths of a percent --- well below NLTE/3D/line-list systematics.
+Users who need bit-faithful Fortran spectra can use \texttt{synthesize\_from\_atm.py} to run \texttt{synthe\_py} on a pre-existing \texttt{.atm}, which agrees with Fortran SYNTHE at the level of numerical noise.

 This opens several near-term research applications.
-First, pyKurucz enables generation of large training grids for data-driven spectral models (e.g., The Payne, The Cannon) without a Fortran toolchain, lowering the barrier for groups building emulators for surveys such as SDSS-V, DESI, 4MOST, and WEAVE.
-Second, the pure Python pipeline can be embedded into gradient-based optimization frameworks (PyTorch, JAX) for differentiable spectral fitting.
+First, pyKurucz enables generation of large \emph{self-consistent} training grids for data-driven spectral models (e.g., The Payne, The Cannon) without a Fortran toolchain, lowering the barrier for groups building emulators for surveys such as SDSS-V, DESI, 4MOST, and WEAVE --- and, crucially, allowing those grids to span peculiar abundance patterns (CEMP, Ap, r-process) that ATLAS9/ODF approaches cannot easily reach.
+Second, the pure Python pipeline can be embedded into gradient-based optimization frameworks (PyTorch, JAX) for differentiable spectral fitting where the atmosphere itself participates in the gradient.
 Third, the readable codebase facilitates classroom instruction and rapid prototyping of new physics.
-Finally, as a faithful preservation of SYNTHE in a modern language, pyKurucz serves as an archival reference implementation ensuring long-term reproducibility.
+Finally, as a faithful preservation of ATLAS12 and SYNTHE in a modern language, pyKurucz serves as an archival reference implementation ensuring long-term reproducibility.